 - The basics of the nervous system, the brain and your capacity to self- regulate

-- Switching the default setting of the mind, so that you see more of the good in your life
+- How to work with your mind so that you notice more of the good in your life.

 - And much more

 With a theory informed by psychology and neuroscience, this course will give you a clear conceptual idea of what mindfulness is.
 You’ll also experience mindfulness with simple practices that you can integrate both formally and informally into your life.

 There will be opportunity for discussion where you can ask questions and get clarification on your mindfulness practice.
 You’ll explore a relational way of being with yourself that invites kindness and self-compassion.